 Colombia is also a place that has had riots and uprisings over its turbulent recent 20 years.
 They have been for many reasons, all stemming from basic things like regional sporadic poverty, corruption, and lack of security.

 But the fact that riots exist to me signifies that they’ll happen again.
-It has already begun — the day after we left Colombia, 23 prison inmates died in a riot over the handling of the coronavirus pandemic in jails.
-We’re seeing the tip of a potential massive iceberg here with the coronavirus pandemic in Colombia, because it will bring with it:
+It has already begun — the day after we left Colombia, 23 prison inmates died in a riot over the handling of the pandemic in jails.
+We’re seeing the tip of a potential massive iceberg here with the pandemic in Colombia, because it will bring with it: